 The MES Art Department includes a rigorous and creative curriculum for students in kindergarten through fifth grade.
 All classes receive visual arts training once a week for 30-45 minutes.
 Along with meeting and surpassing the required South Carolina state standards, the art projects integrate with the classroom's core subject areas to reinforce content and provide deeper understanding of subject matter.
-Students use a wide variety of media and are introduced to art history and design elements that become building blocks for a life-long understanding and appreciation of visual art.
-This includes a systematic, skill-based process for students to grow as artists throughout their years at MES.

-In addition to the weekly art classes, students at MES have opportunities to expand on their visual arts education.
-Extracurricular art clubs are available for fourth and fifth grade students.
-Our art clubs provide further training and a deeper understanding of the elements and principles of design.
+Students use a wide variety of media and are introduced to art history and design elements that become building blocks for a lifelong understanding and appreciation of visual art.
+This includes a systematic, skill-based process for students to grow as artists throughout their years at MES clubs provide further training and a deeper understanding of the elements and principles of design.
 Selected students also have the opportunity to participate in several art shows throughout the community each year.
-MES also hosts a large-scale art show in our school annually, where each student displays his or her original art work and invites friends and family members to visit the school and view the art.
+MES also hosts a large-scale art show in our school annually, where each student displays his or her original artwork and invites friends and family members to visit the school and view the art.
 This provides confidence and a sense of ownership for students.